Peperehobbits01/Potassium-fabric/.github/CONTRIBUTING.md

 issues which would pose issues for inclusion or distribution under the above license.

 If you do not agree to these terms, please do not submit contributions to this repository.
-If you have any questions about these terms, feel free to get in contact with me through the [public Discord server](https://jellysquid.me/discord) or through opening an issue.
+If you have any questions about these terms, feel free to get in contact with me through the [public Discord server](https://discord.gg/AcMaQYkh2H) or through opening an issue.

-### Code Style
+### Code Style (needs some rework)

 When contributing source code changes to the project, ensure that you make consistent use of the code style guidelines used throughout the codebase (which follow pretty closely after the standard Java code style guidelines).
 These guidelines